shakes76/PatternAnalysis-2024/recognition/vision_transformer_47147571/README.md

 ### Data Preprocessing

-We observed that the brain in the MRI scan images is not centered, and different images may show variations in brain size.
+We observed slight variations in brain size across different MRI scan images.
 Furthermore, the surrounding large black background contains no useful information, making it challenging for the model to locate and learn features from the brain.
 Therefore, we used the `cv2` package to crop the valid region.
 A rectangular boundary is assigned to the valid area, which is then resized and padded to 210x210 before being saved to the `AD_processed` or `NC_processed` folders.
 We chose 210x210 because no image in the dataset exceeds this size in terms of valid region, and our implementation supports downsampling to ensure the robustness of our code and its ability to process images of any size.

 <div style="display: flex; justify-content: center; gap: 10px;">
   <div style="text-align: center;">